LordEnma/YandereSimulatorDecompiled/README.md

 This is being provided as is, and I will try to update whenever a new build is released

-In case your curious, I used dotPeek for decompiling the code
+In case your curious, I used Jetbrains dotPeek for decompiling the code

 ## LEGAL NOTICE